huaixil/quip_sync/README.md

 - Handles API rate limits with configurable delays
 - Implements exponential backoff for handling timeouts
 - Properly deletes all sections before adding new content to ensure clean updates
+- Uses Quip's document range feature for efficient content replacement
+- Special handling for images to ensure proper embedding in Quip